xezpeleta/bowinstaller/README.md

  * Enable developer mode (required)
  * Enable WSL feature
  * Install Bash on Windows
- * Optional: create a default user/password
+ * Optional: create a new user/password
  * Optional: run a post-installation script

 > Note: in order to enable WSL feature you will need to reboot your computer